-Jerri Clark is a mental health advocate, author, and mother who lost her beloved son, Calvin, to his severe mental illness (SMI).
+Jerri Niebaum Clark is a mental health advocate, author, and mother who lost her beloved son, Calvin, to a severe mental illness (SMI).
 His life—and death—propelled her commitment to advocacy and support for other families attempting to navigate the poorly organized system.

-Drawing from her lived experience, Jerri teaches others how to navigate the emotional terrain of an "ambiguous loss," when someone is forever changed by a psychiatric illness and/or is missing, incarcerated, or deceased for reasons that will forever lack clarity (like suicide).
-Her upcoming book, Gone Before Gone, offers guidance, tools, and hope for families walking this same path.
+Drawing from lived experience and training from Pauline Boss, PhD, Jerri teaches others how to navigate the emotional terrain of an "ambiguous loss," a concept developed by Dr. Boss.
+When someone is forever changed by a psychiatric illness and/or is missing, incarcerated, or deceased for reasons that will forever lack clarity (like suicide), the resulting grief is complex and often goes unrecognized.
+For families walking this path, Jerri's new book, Gone Before Gone: When Mental Illness Steals Someone You Love, offers direction and practical tools.

 Please join our grassroots movement by following key issues, outreaching to lawmakers and policy leaders, and spreading accurate information about what needs to change to improve the lives of people with SMI conditions that include psychosis.